Cassandra Peterson: Early life

-In a 2011 interview, Peterson stated that as a child, she was more fascinated by horror-themed toys while other girls were occupied with Barbie dolls.
+In a 2011 interview, Peterson stated that, as a child, she was more fascinated by horror-themed toys while other girls were occupied with Barbie dolls.
 In elementary school, she watched House on Haunted Hill, which was the first horror film she ever saw.
-During her teens, Peterson worked as a drag queen go-go dancer in a Colorado Springs, Colorado gay bar and as a go-go dancer for soldiers at Fort Carson.
+She trained in ballet before her breasts grew too large to do so ("Going across the floor was like boing-boing-boing").
+During her teens, Peterson worked as a drag queen go-go dancer in a Colorado Springs gay bar and as a go-go dancer at Club A-Go-Go, a nightclub in Colorado Springs, and for soldiers at Fort Carson.
+She graduated from Palmer High School in Colorado Springs.

+She cited among her early comic influences Phyllis Diller, Totie Fields and Anne Meara.

 Career

 Early career

-Inspired by Ann-Margret in the film Viva Las Vegas, while on a trip to Las Vegas, Nevada, during high school, she convinced her parents to let her see a live show where she was noticed by the production staff; despite being only 17 years old, she convinced her parents to let her sign a contract.
+Inspired by Ann-Margret in the film Viva Las Vegas, while on a trip to Las Vegas, Nevada, during high school, she persuaded her parents to let her see a live show where she was noticed by the production staff; despite being only 17 years old, she persuaded her parents to let her sign a contract.
 Immediately after graduating high school, she drove back to Las Vegas, where she became a showgirl in Frederic Apcar's pioneering "Vive Les Girls!" at The Dunes; there, she met Elvis Presley, with whom she went on a date.
-She had a small role as a showgirl in the James Bond film Diamonds Are Forever (1971) and played a topless dancer in the film The Working Girls (1974).
-Peterson says that while she has no memory of the event, she appears to have posed for the cover of Tom Waits' album Small Change (1976).
+She played a topless dancer in the film The Working Girls (1974).